 There may be occasions where you already had formula and functions set up in a workbook before you created any names.
 This might mean that there are formula referring to cell references that you have subsequently given names to.
 You can apply names to formula even if you created them after the formula themselves were set up.

-- 1. Select the cell or cells containing the formula whose references you want to replace with names. - From the Insert menu, click Name and then Apply.
-The following dialog box will appear:
+1. Select the cell or cells containing the formula whose references you want to replace with names.

+Apply Names